Variant-driven multi-wave pattern of COVID-19 via a Machine Learning analysis of spike protein mutations: Introduction

-To analyse the time evolution of the individuals infected by each variant, we employ the economical eRG approach \cite{DellaMorte:2020wlc} that allows to organise the pandemic waves according to temporal symmetry principles stemming from high energy physics \cite{Wilson:1971bg,Wilson:1971dh}.
+To analyse the time evolution of the individuals infected by each variant, we employed the economical eRG approach \cite{DellaMorte:2020wlc} that allows to organise the pandemic waves according to temporal symmetry principles similar to those found in high energy physics \cite{Wilson:1971bg,Wilson:1971dh}.
 The approach has been extensively tested \cite{cacciapaglia2020second,cacciapaglia2020better}, confronted with traditional SIR compartmental models \cite{Della_Morte_2021}, and, last but not least, summarised in a comprehensive review alongside other approaches \cite{cacciapaglia2021field}.
-The economy of the model rests in the fact that, once fixed the overall number of infected, the diffusion rate of the virus is encoded in a single parameter $\gamma$.
-The latter measures the speed at which the virus spreads in the population.
-This value can be extracted by fitting the new daily infected (or equivalently the cumulated number of infections).
+The economy of the model rests in the fact that, once the overall number of infected individuals is fixed, the diffusion rate of the virus is influenced by a single parameter $\gamma$ that measures the speed at which the virus spreads in the population.
+This value can be extracted by fitting the number of new daily infections or the cumulated number of infections.
 We remark that this approach can be put in correspondence to a SIR model with time-dependent reproduction number $R_0 (t)$ \cite{Della_Morte_2021}, which fits the data better than traditional compartmental models with constant parameters.
-We apply the eRG to each variant, thus yielding a classification of their aggressiveness via a single quantifier: their individual $\gamma$.
-A visual summary of the methodology followed by our analysis is shown in Fig.~\ref{fig:1}, while more details are reported in the supplementary material.
+We applied the eRG to each variant, thus yielding a classification of their aggressiveness via a single quantifier: their individual $\gamma$.
+A visual summary of the methodology followed by our analysis with its main outcomes is shown in Fig.~\ref{fig:1}, while more details are reported in the supplementary material.